nader2560/react-redux-firebase/docs/contributing.md

   **What Happened?**

   This error most often appears due to Webpack config.
 A common pattern is to provide `exclude: [/node_modules/]` setting to [babel-loader](https://github.com/babel/babel-loader), which keeps the loader from transforming code within the `node_modules` folder.
-Now that we have used `npm link`, your project points to your local version of `react-redux-firebase` instead of the one in your `node_modules` folder, so we have to tell the loader to also exclude transforming `react-redux-firebase`.
+Now that we have used `npm link`, your project points to your local version of `react-redux-firebase-immutable` instead of the one in your `node_modules` folder, so we have to tell the loader to also exclude transforming `react-redux-firebase-immutable`.